Haocheng69/wa2/README.md

 Users can create and destroy planetary systems, adjust gravity, trigger cosmic disasters, and watch orbital madness unfold — all in a fun and interactive way.
 This simulation is inspired by Newton's Law of Universal Gravitation, modeling how celestial bodies interact using simplified orbital physics.
 Real-world concepts simulated include:
-Orbital mechanics (planets orbiting stars) Gravity-based attraction
+Orbital mechanics (planets orbiting stars), Gravity-based attraction,
-Comet impacts and collisions
+ Comet impacts and collisions,
-Black holes and accretion
+ Black holes and accretion,
-Moon orbits around planets
+ Moon orbits around planets,
-Merging of planetary bodies
+ Merging of planetary bodies,

 | Class       | Description                                                                                                               |